jhassell/thejsway/manuscript/chapter03.md

 ## Coding time!

-Here are a few advice about these exercises:
+Here are a few tips about these exercises:

-* Keep on choosing your variable names wisely, and respect indentation when creating code blocks associated to `if`, `else` and `switch` statements.
+* Keep on choosing your variable names wisely, and respect indentation when creating code blocks associated with `if`, `else` and `switch` statements.

 * Try to find alternative solutions.
 For example, one using an `if` and another using a `switch`.